 Covid-19 Courthouse Update – January 12, 2021

-Unless things change, however, the order contemplates a resumption of jury trials on February 19 – while family law does not have jury trials, this does suggest a push to normalize operations – finally, after a year.
-Time to dust off the suits and lose the sweatpants!
+Unless things change, however, the order contemplates a resumption of jury trials on February 19 – while family law does not have jury trials, this does suggest a push to normalize operations.
+Finally, after a year, it may be about time to dust off the suits for court again!

 Covid-19 Courthouse Update – November 24, 2020